 Mead’s passion for art and his enduring patronage of the Castellani Art Museum and Niagara University demonstrate an individual’s ability to impact this important area of study.

-The Passion and Patronage: Gifts from the Gerald Mead Collection exhibition will be accompanied by a fully illustrated catalog with an essay by John Massier, the Visual Arts Curator at Hallwalls Contemporary Arts Center, and contributions by current and former Castellani Art Museum staff.
+The Passion and Patronage Gifts from the Gerald Mead Collection exhibition is accompanied by a fully illustrated catalog with an essay by John Massier, the Visual Arts Curator at Hallwalls Contemporary Arts Center, and contributions by current and former Castellani Art Museum staff.

 Alexis Jean Fournier